hirrolot/hirrolot.github.io/content/rust-is-hard-or-the-misery-of-mainstream-programming.md

 [issue #41078]: https://github.com/rust-lang/rust/issues/41078
 [issue #42940]: https://github.com/rust-lang/rust/issues/42940

 You see how our simple task of registering handlers has seamlessly transcended into wandering in rustc issues with the hope to somehow circumvent the language.
 Designing interfaces in Rust is like walking through a minefield: in order to succeed, you need to balance on your ideal interface and what features are available to you.
 Yes, I hear you.
 No, it is not like in all other languages.
 When you program in some stable production language (not Rust), you can typically foresee how your imaginary interface would fit with language semantics; but when you program in Rust, the process of designing APIs is affected by numerous arbitrary language limitations like those we have seen so far.
-You expect that borrow checker will validate your references and type system will help you to deal with program entities conveniently, but you end up throwing `Box`, `Pin`, and `Arc` here and there and fighting with type system inexpressiveness.
+You expect that borrow checker will validate your references and type system will help you to deal with program entities, but you end up throwing `Box`, `Pin`, and `Arc` here and there and fighting with type system inexpressiveness.

 To finish the section, this is the full implementation in Golang: